SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

 ]
 ```

-The `externals` section contains the libraries information that are not bundled with the default bundle.
-As you can see, we have a few by default.
+The `externals` section contains the libraries that are not bundled with the default bundle.

 ```json
   "externals": {